Lab41/Magnolia/src/features/README.md

-argument the metadata file name (`metadata_file` from the setting file), a `process_file_metadata` method that return a key and dataset name given an input file name, and a `save_metadata` method that may save a file containing the metadata given the HDF5 that contains all the preprocessed data.
+argument the metadata file name (`metadata_file` from the setting file), a `process_file_metadata` method that return a key and dataset name given an input file name, and a `save_metadata` method that may save a file containing the metadata given the meatadata file name.
 The name of the class is also important.
 It's name should be formatted as `dataset_type` followed by `_metadata_handler`.
 For instance, if the `dataset_type` is LibriSpeech, then the key maker class